Brushwood Junior School

 encourage children to use joined-up handwriting which is legible.

-In September, Brushwood became a Power of Reading school where English lessons are delivered through the study of high quality texts.
-The Power of Reading scheme supports our approach to promoting an enjoyment of reading and writing, whilst developing speaking, listening, reading and writing skills.
+English lessons are planned and delivered through the study of high quality texts.
+Our approach helps to build an enjoyment of reading and writing, whilst developing speaking, listening, reading and writing skills.
 Pupils have the opportunity to engage in drama and discussion linked to the themes and characters within the book, before rehearsing writing skills within a range of genres.

-Opportunities for enrichment include writing competitions throughout the year and termly writing awards, visits from local authors and drama performances.
+Opportunities for enrichment include writing competitions, visits from local authors and drama performances.

 The impact of our curriculum is monitored through: